7 Day Digital Detox Printable (How to Stay Off Your Phone)

 I started setting limits on technology after I read a book called The Cure for Overwhelm which detailed one man’s quest to break his addiction to his phone.

-I immediately set boundaries on my laptop and phone use and saw a vast improvement in the peace and calm I felt in my life.
+I immediately set boundaries on my laptop and phone use, and I saw a vast improvement in the peace and calm I felt in my life.

 Maybe you wouldn’t say that you’re addicted to the internet, but if you’re feeling distracted, scattered and overwhelmed, it may be your phone.